joy06261985/genomics-annotation-service/README.md

-# GAS Framework
+# Genomics Annotation Service (GAS)

+## Overview

+The Genomics Annotation Service (GAS) is a capstone project designed to build a fully functional software-as-a-service platform for genomics annotation.
+This service leverages various cloud services running on Amazon Web Services (AWS) to provide a robust, scalable, and secure platform for genomic data processing and annotation.

 Directory contents are as follows:
 * `/web` - The GAS web app files
 * `/ann` - Annotator files
 * `/util` - Utility scripts/apps for notifications, archival, and restoration
 * `/aws` - AWS user data files

-# Genomics Annotation Service (GAS)

-## Overview

-The Genomics Annotation Service (GAS) is a capstone project designed to build a fully functional software-as-a-service platform for genomics annotation.
-This service leverages various cloud services running on Amazon Web Services (AWS) to provide a robust, scalable, and secure platform for genomic data processing and annotation.

 ## Key Features